A note on algebraic rank, matroids, and metrized complexes: Relation with metrized complexes

 Otherwise, $\mathcal{E}$ consists of two chips $p,q$ on $C_1$.
 Let $f$ be the rational function on $G$ satisfying $\text{div}(f) = 3(v_1)-3(v_3)$.
 Choose $f_1$ to be the rational function on $C_1$ such that $\text{div}(f_1) = p+q-x^1-y^1$, and choose $f_2$ and $f_3$ as constant functions on $C_2,C_3$ respectively.
 Then $\mathcal{D}+\text{div}(\mathfrak{f})$ is effective and contains $\mathcal{E}$.

 \end{example}

 {\bf Acknowledgements.} I would like to thank Dustin Cartwright for discussing his upcoming preprint with me, and for many helpful conversations.
-I am also grateful to Sam Payne and to Dhruv Ranganathan for many useful suggestions and remarks.
+I am grateful to Sam Payne, Matt Baker and to Dhruv Ranganathan for many useful suggestions, and to the referees for their helpful remarks.